 In life it is not what you are running towards (because nobody knows that.
 Ever.), it is what you are running away from: fame, being used and abused, not completing goals, keeping yourself from happiness, fear of rejection.
 It is about stripping everything bad, not taking on everything good.
 Makes you feel freer, don’t it?
 Similarly it’s not: who am I or what do I want out of life but what am I not and what don’t I want out of life.

 It is very important to express intelligence through a medium instead of sounding intelligent (eg. public speaking or debating or writing a self-help book).
 This way, it all goes to your head less.
-It was Stella Adler who said something along the lines of: life sucks your soul, art allows you to remember that you have one.
+Stella Adler once said something along the lines of: life sucks your soul, art allows you to remember that you have one.

 Lastly, when we move we move slow.
 And we don’t talk about it.
 Success is never loud.
 It feels wrong when arrogance is mistaken for pride.
 Shut up.
 Move quiet.
 Keep it private.
 Opposite to what you feel, people do not care what you do and no one watches you unless you make yourself known.
 Do not make yourself known.
-Work in the dark.
-Know your parents, know your home.
+Choose who you give your love to, work in the dark, bring your work to the light in time, know your parents, know your home.
 And that is all. — Bless.

 [cover art by: Osnat Tzadok]